syncfusion/flutter-widgets/packages/syncfusion_flutter_datagrid/README.md

 ![Columns are sorted in flutter datagrid](https://cdn.syncfusion.com/content/images/Flutter/pub_images/flutter-datagrid-sorting.gif)

 **Selection** - Select one or more rows.
 Keyboard navigation is supported for web platforms.
+Built-in checkbox columns allow display of a checkbox in each row to select entire rows when the boxes are checked.
+Users can also select or deselect all the rows by selecting the checkbox in the header.

 ![Flutter DataGrid shows rows with selection](https://cdn.syncfusion.com/content/images/Flutter/pub_images/flutter-datagrid-selection.png)